5 Extremely Actionable SEO Tips For Beginners When Starting A New Blog

 I hate to break it to you…

-But getting number one ranking on Google in 2018 is very-very hard.
+But getting number one ranking on Google today is very-very hard.
 However, there are a couple things you can do to increase your chances of appearing at least on the first page of Google.

 If you just started your blog or website, follow these SEO tips to start off on the right foot.
 They are the exact SEO ranking strategies I performed on Sabahan.com as I get Sabahan.com ready for prime time 🙂